Hand Arthritis Symptoms and Treatment

 There is no cure for hand arthritis, but there are many treatment options that can help manage symptoms and improve quality of life.
 Treatment for arthritis in hands may include:

-• Surgery: In severe cases, surgery may be necessary to restore function and reduce pain.
+• Surgery: In severe cases, where joint damage is extensive, surgery may be necessary to restore function and reduce pain.

 Prevention of Arthritis in the Hands